HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

   <figcaption>Figure 1.
 Percentage of desktop pages that include at least one third party resource.</figcaption>
 </figure>

 Third-party code is everywhere.
 93% of pages include at least one third-party resource, 76% of pages issue a request to an analytics domain, the median page requests content from at least 9 _unique_ third-party domains that represent 35% of their total network activity, and the most active 10% of pages issue a whopping 175 third-party requests or more.
-It’s not a stretch to say that third parties are an integral part of the web.
+It's not a stretch to say that third parties are an integral part of the web.

 <figure>
   <div class="big-number">55.63%</div>